keen/pingpong/README.md

 $ heroku open
 ```

-You should again see the Pingpong dashboard.
-To make sure that your checks are running successfully on Heroku you can tail the output of the Heroku app:
+You should once again see the Pingpong dashboard.
+To make sure that your checks are running successfully on Heroku, you can tail the output of the Heroku app:

 ```
 $ heroku logs --tail